mmisc/sql-injection-101/www/slides/content.md

 ## What did we learn so far?

 - Obvious: User can change the keyword
-- Unwanted: Attacker can manipulate
+- Unwanted: Attacker can manipulate the query

 <br />
 <br />